Agricultural Museum, Egypt

-The Agricultural Museum is a museum in Cairo, Egypt.
+The Agricultural Museum is a museum in Giza, Egypt.

 History and profile

 The Palace of Princess Fatima, the daughter of Khedive Ismail, was chosen to be remodeled to house the museum, and construction of the museum started in November 1930.
 During the planning of the museum the director of Hungary's Royal Agricultural Museum directed the work.
 A Hungarian national, Ivan Nagy, was the first director of the museum which was opened in 1938.
 It was the first agricultural museum in the world (after the Hungarian museum).